BestBuyAPIs/bestbuy-sdk-js/README.md

 # Best Buy API
+This is a high-level JavaScript / Node.js helper for the Best Buy developer API.

+The examples folder contains code that demonstrates how to include the core NPM export and initialize it with your Best Buy developer key.

+Example:

+    var bby = require('./bestbuy').init(process.env.BBY_API_KEY);

+In addition to the examples, the package contains a suite Jasmine tests to further show how to use the helper in more ways.

-This is a high-level Node.js helper for the Best Buy developer API.
-In addition to some examples and Jasmine tests, it includes a sample React.js application using Flux architecture to demonstrate using the helper in a React-based web app.
+Finally, the package includes a sample React.js application using Flux architecture to demonstrate using the helper in a React-based web app served with Node.js.

 ## Getting Started
 Sign-up for a developer API Key at http://developer.bestbuy.com/